LARP - D

 Dalton, Bill: 1970-71.
 Bill runs the Dalton Group, owners of WGRR-Cincinnati and WWMG/WEND-Charlotte.
 He passed away in early November 2012.

-Dalton, Don: KFI/KOST, 1982-84.
-Don, the former general manager at KFI/KOST, suffered a brain aneurysm the same day that the stations airborne traffic reporter Bruce Wayne's plane went down in 1984.
+DALTON, Don: KFI/KOST, 1982-84.
+Don, the former general manager at KFI/KOST, suffered a brain aneurysm the same day that the stations airborne traffic reporter Bruce Wayne's plane went down on June 4, 1986.

 Dalton, Rich: KWST, 1976-81.
 "Radio Rich" works middays at Emmis' KIHT-St. Louis.

-Daly, Carson: KROQ, 1996-97; KAMP, 2010-14.
+DALY, Carson: KROQ, 1996-97; KAMP, 2010-17.
 Carson hosts a late-night network tv show and in early 2010 started doing mornings at AMP Radio until the summer of 2017.
 He also hosts the enormously popular The Voice and reports from the Orange Room every morning on The Today Show.